odyslam/home-urbit/README.md

 - [x]  Add minio service to docker-compose.yml for a local S3 replacement
 - [x]  Add support for Deploy with balena 1 click deployment
-- [x]  "Design" workflow to move an existing pier into the container (via Dockerfile?, via rsync?)
+- [x]  "Design" workflow to move an existing pier into the container
 - [x]  Add local nginx with username/password combo for netdata security
 - [x]  Add logic to automatically detect PGID and docker/balena socket in Netdata
 - [ ]  Fix reverse proxy for urbit